-MINTRAC 2015 interviews with processors also showed that the proportion of female employees, on average, was about 30% of the total workforce.
+MINTRAC 2015 interviews with processors also showed that the proportion of female employees, on average, was about 30 per cent of the total workforce.
 However, there were some significant variations between companies.
 While most companies expected these proportions to remain about the same in the future, those planning on adding boning rooms or value-adding operations expected the proportion of female employees to increase.

-The 2015 MINTRAC interviews also confirmed that the meat processing workforce had:

-- a flat structure consisting of 80% skilled workers and labourers and 20% other workers, and - on average 30% of its workforce was female employees
+The 2015 MINTRAC interviews also confirmed that the meat processing workforce had a flat structure consisting of 80 per cent skilled workers and labourers, and 20 per cent other workers.

 One of the major issues in extracting accurate meat processing workforce data lies in the nature of the ANZSCO classifications.
 With the shift from ASCO to ANZSCO classifications in 2009-10, meat processing occupations (except butchers) were re-classified as level 8312 and 8313.
-This classification thus causes them to fall outside the scope of the National Skills Shortages lists.
+This classification thus causes them to fall outside the scope of the national skill shortages lists.
 In addition, the classification of 8313 Meat, Poultry, and Seafood Process Workers does not enable differentiation of meat process workers from the other two groups.
 Therefore, gaining accurate estimates of the size of the meat processing workforce is difficult and requires a certain level of estimation.

-The Food and Beverage Workforce study estimated the meat and meat product manufacturing workforce as 55,800 in 2012, and also states that this sector grew by 5,000 (average of 1.9%) between 2007 and 2012.22
+The Food and Beverage Workforce study estimated the meat and meat product manufacturing workforce as 55,800 in 2012, and also states that this sector grew by 5,000 (average of 1.9 per cent) between 2007 and 2012.24

-However, figures cited in the AgriFood Environmental Scan are significantly higher: "According to the 2013 Agrifood Value Chain report, the meat processing sector employs approximately 73,000 persons.
-This comprises 40,000 people employed in downstream processing such as abattoirs, over 4,000 in wholesale and a further 29,000 people employed in retail as butchers."
-23
+However, figures cited in the Environmental Scan of the AgriFood industry are significantly higher: 'According to the 2013 Agrifood Value Chain report, the meat processing sector employs approximately 73,000 persons.
+This comprises 40,000 people employed in downstream processing such as abattoirs, over 4,000 in wholesale and a further 29,000 people employed in retail as butchers.'
+25